-Just as for space shuttles, many of the dramatic problems antidepressants cause cluster around take-off and landing.
-Initial exposure is associated with agitation up to and including suicide.
-Problems also emerge when the dose is being reduced or shortly after the treatment is stopped or when the dose is adjusted in the course of treatment.
+Just as for space shuttles, many of the dramatic problems antipsychotics cause cluster around take-off and landing (starting and stopping).
+The first few days of exposure to an antipsychotic is associated with agitation up to and including suicide.
+Problems also emerge when the dose is being reduced or shortly after the treatment is stopped.
+Difficulties also arise in the course of treatment when the dose is changed.

-Aside from risk periods like these that are associated with agitation and dependence, there are legacy problems that may appear in the course of treatment and in some instances endure long after treatment stops - see list below.
+Aside from risk periods like these that are associated with agitation and dependence, there are a range of problems that may appear in the course of treatment and in some instances endure long after treatment stops - see list below.